 Role of educational tablets during Covid-19 Pandemic – Learning at home becomes easy

 Educational Tablets contain offline content which most of times require no internet.
 As a result students can easily study and complete their syllabus even during such critical times.
 As talked about in the previous paragraphs, these tablets have assessments with prompt feedback which are stored offline on a central dashboard.
 Teachers can review them and accordingly assign tasks, thus providing personalized guidance even at homes.
-Home-learning is made super-easy and enjoyable with these electronic wonders!
+Home-learning is now super-easy and enjoyable with these electronic wonders!
 Did you see how beautifully learning tablets can cover and bridge historical gaps.
 In fact, it does not allow any scope of gaps to appear in the first place.

 Hence, students, parents and teachers have no worries about children being left behind and the tension as to how they will be able to cope up with such a huge interval.